-Rebecca Wyckoff Kim received her BS in Neuroscience and Behavior from Columbia University in 2003.
+Rebecca is currently on Internship at The Catholic University of America Counseling Center.
+She received her BS in Neuroscience and Behavior from Columbia University in 2003.
 After completing her undergraduate degree, she worked as a development associate for a cancer research foundation and as a middle school science teacher.
-Rebecca completed her MA in Psychology at American University in 2012 and entered the Clinical Psychology PhD program that fall.
-Her master's thesis examined how stress affected spatial learning in rats.
-Current research interests include stress, emotion regulation, and the relationship between sleep and emotion regulation in adolescents.
+Rebecca completed her MA in Psychology at American University in 2012 and entered the Clinical Psychology Ph.D. program that fall.
+Her current research interests include stress, emotion regulation, and the relationship between sleep and emotion regulation in adolescents.

-Amanda graduated from Cornell University in 2010 with a B.S. in Human Development.
+Amanda is currently on Internship at the Veterans Affairs (VA) Boston Healthcare System.
+She graduated from Cornell University in 2010 with a B.S. in Human Development.
 After graduation, she worked as a research assistant in the Brain Imaging Lab and the Cognitive Remediation Lab at the New York State Psychiatric Institute/Columbia University Medical Center.
-Her master's thesis explores the effects of sleep on stress recovery processes.
 Her general research interests include using daily process designs to better understand the relationships between everyday stress, emotion regulation, and sleep, and exploring the effects of interpersonal relationships on coping.

-Alanna received her BA in Psychology from Georgetown University in 2009.
+Alanna is currently on Internship at the Veterans Affairs (VA) Medical Center in Washington, DC.
+She received her BA in Psychology from Georgetown University in 2009.
 She completed her MA in Psychology at American in 2013 and worked in the Traumatic Brain Injury Department at Walter Reed National Military Medical Center until joining the Clinical Psychology PhD program in 2014.
 Her dissertation explores instrumental emotion regulation and co-regulation in romantic couples.
 More broadly, her research interests also include dynamic relationships between daily processes and sleep, and their ability to predict long-term outcomes.

-Caitlyn graduated with a BA in Psychology from Colgate University in 2011.
-After graduation, she worked in the division of Pediatric Psychosocial Oncology at Dana-Farber Cancer Institute in Boston before moving to the Developing Brain Research Laboratory in DC.
-She's currently in the PhD program at AU and her research interests include stress mindsets and interventions to more effectively manage stressful experiences.
+Caitlyn is a current 3rd year Ph.D. student in the Stress and Emotion Lab.
+She graduated with a BA in Psychology from Colgate University in 2011 and, after graduation, worked in the division of Pediatric Psychosocial Oncology at Dana-Farber Cancer Institute in Boston before moving to the Developing Brain Research Laboratory in DC.
+Her research interests include cognitive vulnerability to psychopathology, stress mindsets, and creating targeted interventions to more effectively manage stressful experiences.
 Specifically, she's interested in how interventions can be used for children and families of children with chronic illness to facilitate positive coping.

-Laura received her BS in Psychology from the University of California at San Diego (UCSD), where she worked on developmental research with children and MRI mood research with anxious and depressed adults.
-Laura is currently in the PhD program in Clinical Psychology at AU.
+Laura is a current 2nd year Ph.D. student in the Stress and Emotion Lab.
+She received her BS in Psychology from the University of California at San Diego (UCSD), where she worked on developmental research with children and MRI mood research with anxious and depressed adults.
 Her thesis project explored heightened perceptions of risk and stress mindsets during pregnancy and effects on postpartum mental health outcomes.
 More broadly, her research interests include stress coping, cognitive processes underlying the development and maintenance of depression and anxiety, and interactions between mental and physical health.